Vertex cut of a graph and connectivity of its neighbourhood complex: Introduction

-In Theorem \ref{lovasz}, Lov{\'a}sz relates the chromatic number of a graph $G$ with the connectivity of the neighbourhood complex $\N(G)$ and as an application of this he proved the Kneser conjecture, which gives the chromatic number of a class of graphs called the Kneser graphs.

 In this article, we derive graph theoretic conditions which are sufficient to imply $n$-connectedness of its neighbourhood complex for some appropriate $n \in \mathbb{N}$.
 In this vein, we first show that if $\N(H)$ is simply connected and the vertex $v \in G=H\cup\{v\}$ satisfies an appropriate condition (cf. \Cref{thm:simplyconnected}) then, $\N(G)$ is simply connected.
-As an application of this we show that the neighbourhood complexes of queen and king graphs are simply connected (cf. \Cref{kingqueen}).
+As an application, we show that the neighbourhood complexes of queen and king graphs are simply connected (cf. \Cref{kingqueen}).
 This then implies that the connectivity of the neighbourhood complex can be determined by computing the homology of the complex (see \Cref{rmk:homologyofqueen}).

-We prove a more general statement that for a graph $G$ if there exists a vertex $v$ satisfying the property that for any $k$-subset $S$ of neighbours of $v$, there exists a vertex $v_S \neq v$ such that $S$ is subset of neighbours of $v_S$, then $\N(G-\{v\})$ is $(k-1)$-connected implies that $\N(G)$ is $(k-1)$-connected (cf. \Cref{thm:general}).
-As a consequence of this we show that if $G$ is an $(n+1)$-connected chordal graph which is not folded onto a clique of size $n+2$, then $\N(G)$ is $n$-connected (cf. \Cref{thm:chordal}).
+We further prove that for a graph $G$, if there exists a vertex $v$ satisfying the property that for any $k$-subset $S$ of neighbours of $v$, there exists a vertex $v_S \neq v$ such that $S$ is subset of neighbours of $v_S$, then $\N(G-\{v\})$ is $(k-1)$-connected implies that $\N(G)$ is $(k-1)$-connected (cf. \Cref{thm:general}).
+As a consequence of this, we show that if $G$ is an $(n+1)$-connected chordal graph which cannot be folded (see \Cref{defn_fold}) onto a clique of size $n+2$, then $\N(G)$ is $n$-connected (cf. \Cref{thm:chordal}).

-Finally for the class of chordal graphs, we show that the vertex connectivity completely determines the connectivity of the neighbourhood complex.
-We prove that if $G$ is a non complete stiff chordal graph, then vertex connectivity of $G$ is $n+1$ if and only if $\conn(\N(G)) = n$ (cf. \Cref{thm:chordalcomplete}).
-In order to prove this, we prove more general results, which gives a relation between the vertex connectivity of a graph $G$ and the connectivity of $\N(G)$ for certain classes of graphs.
-We show that if a graph $G$ satisfies certain property then the connectivity of $\N(G)$ is strictly less than that of the vertex connectivity of $G$ (cf. Theorems \ref{thm:cutiscomplete} and \ref{thm:vertexconnectivity}).
+We show that if a graph $G$ satisfies a certain property, then the connectivity of $\N(G)$ is strictly less than that of the vertex connectivity of $G$ (cf. Theorems \ref{thm:cutiscomplete} and \ref{thm:vertexconnectivity}).
+Finally, in the case of chordal graphs, we show that the vertex connectivity completely determines the connectivity of the neighbourhood complex.
+We prove that if $G$ is a non-complete stiff (see \Cref{defn_fold}) chordal graph, then vertex connectivity of $G$ is $n+1$ if and only if $\conn(\N(G)) = n$ (cf. \Cref{thm:chordalcomplete}).